Gageperrin/it-notes/it-topics/cissp.md

 * HTTP - 80
 * HTTPS - 443

-Layer 5 Session: supports interhost communicatoin and maintains a logical connection between two processes on each end host.
+Layer 5 Session: supports interhost communication and maintains a logical connection between two processes on each end host.
 Ideal layer for identification and authentication:

 Conceptaully PAP, CHAP, and EAP can be labeled as Layer 5 in the OSI model even if they functionally run at Layer 2.
 In addition to these NetBIOS and RPC are other Layer 5 protocols.